Playing with Repetitions in Data Words Using Energy Games: Single-sided [ , , ⟙,≈,→ ] is undecidable

 The system player wins if the environment player makes any mistake or the system player makes all the moves correctly and satisfies the parity condition.
 We set the winning condition for the system player in the single-sided \pmainlogic[$\top$, $\oblieqlocal$, $\leftarrow$] game to be $\phi_{e} \lor \phi_{s}$.
 If the system player has a winning strategy in the single-sided VASS game, the system player simply makes choices in the single-sided \pmainlogic[$\top$, $\oblieqlocal$, $\leftarrow$] game to imitate the moves in the single-sided VASS game.
 Since the resulting concrete model satisfies $\phi_{e} \lor \phi_{s}$, the system player wins.
 Conversely, suppose the system player has a winning strategy in the single-sided \pmainlogic[$\top$, $\oblieqlocal$, $\leftarrow$] game.
 In the case where the environment does not make any mistake, the system player has to choose data values such that the simulated sequence of states of the VASS satisfy the parity condition.
 Hence, the system player in the single-sided VASS game can follow the strategy of the system player in the single-sided \pmainlogic[$\top$, $\oblieqlocal$, $\leftarrow$] game and irrespective of how the environment player plays, the system player wins. \end{proof}

-\section{Single-sided \pmainlogic[$\top$, $\oblieqlocal$, $\rightarrow$] is undecidable}
+\section{Single-sided \pmainlogic[\texorpdfstring{$\top$, $\oblieqlocal$, $\rightarrow$}{⟙,≈,→}] is undecidable}

-In this section we show that the positive decidability result for the single-sided \pmainlogic[$\top, \leftarrow$] game cannot be replicated for the future demands fragment, even in a restricted setting. \begin{theorem} The existence of winning strategy for single-sided \pmainlogic$[\top, \oblieqlocal, \rightarrow]$ games is undecidable, even when \env has 1 Boolean variable and \sys has 3 data variables. \end{theorem} We don't know the decidability status for the case where \sys has less than three data variables.
+In this section we show that the positive decidability result for the single-sided \pmainlogic[$\top, \leftarrow$] game cannot be replicated for the future demands fragment, even in a restricted setting. \begin{thm} The winning strategy existence problem for single-sided \pmainlogic$[\top, \oblieqlocal, \rightarrow]$ games is undecidable, even when the formula giving the winning condition uses one Boolean variable belonging to \env and three data variables belonging to \sys. \end{thm} We don't know the decidability status for the case where the formula uses less than three data variables belonging to \sys.